lpodl/plantmonitor/README.md

 ```
 cd plantmon && pip install -e . && cd ..
 ```

+## Configuration

+This project uses one `.env` file for configuration.
+To set up

+1. Copy `.env.example` and rename it to `.env`
+2. Edit with your specific values.
+3. Note that we **don't** load environment variables, just the configuration from `.env`.

 ## Usage

 Assuming you have your DHT22 sensor connected to your GPIO pins as described in the manual, run